6 min read · Cost

 Quick Answers

-Many parcels are; we check the State Fire Marshal map during scoping and spec compliant glazing where it applies.
+Many are.
+We check the State Fire Marshal map during scoping and spec Chapter 7A-compliant glazing where it applies.
+The designation determines whether a basic retrofit is even permissible.

-Yes — the compliant product lines from major manufacturers include design-acceptable color and grid options; we handle the submittal.
+Yes.
+Compliant product lines from major manufacturers include design-acceptable color and grid options, so meeting code rarely changes the look.
+We handle the design-review submittal.

 Sources